 - Uploaded x pages to question/Removed x pages from question

-The student has added a response to that question in the assessment or removed a page that was added.
-These responses are saved automatically in the student’s submission when they are added, but they are not uploaded to Crowdmark’s system for grading until the student clicks Submit.
+The student either added a response by uploading pages or removed previously uploaded pages.
+These responses are automatically saved in the student’s submission when added, but they’re not uploaded to Crowdmark’s grading system until the student clicks Submit.

 - Answered x question